 Let’s get to it.

 Note: If the AR-15 is your first gun, make sure you take a look at our general gun cleaning and lubrication guide first to make sure you understand the basics.
-Also, you can pick up a sonic cleaner to make this whole process a lot easier, but that’s a subject for another day.

 Step One: Get the Tools to Clean Your AR-15